-Car rental companies include National, Europcar, Hertz, Avis and Enterprise.
+Car rental companies include National, Europcar, Hertz, Avis, and Enterprise.

 There are shops, bars and restaurants at the airport.
-Other facilities include bureaux de change, children's play areas, WiFi and Internet kiosks, business facilities (including fax and internet) and tourist information.
+Other facilities include bureaux de change, children's play areas, wifi and internet kiosks, business facilities (including fax and internet) and tourist information.
 Disabled facilities are good; those with special needs should contact their airline in advance.

-Wifi is available through Cloud in Terminal 1.
+Wifi is available through private internet providers.